 This “survival of the fittest” process becomes accelerated when we overuse antibiotics as medication, in our food or even on our skin.

-This is where you have the best chance to help fight superbugs.
-Before taking antibiotics for something that may not be bacterial in nature, ask your doctor if you really need them.
-And if you know someone who frequently takes antibiotics for simple sneezes and sniffles, let them know they could be endangering themselves and their loved ones.
+And if you know someone who frequently takes antibiotics for simple sneezes and sniffles, let them know they could be endangering themselves.

 How do we stop superbugs?

 Drug-resistant bacteria are especially prevalent — and dangerous — in hospitals, nursing homes and other healthcare facilities.
 A 2019 Centers for Disease Control (CDC) report shows that multi-drug-resistant bacteria called CRE (carbapenem-resistant enterobacterales) are rapidly rising.
 These superbugs are resistant to nearly all existing antibiotics, and they kill 50% of hospitalized people with CRE infections.